-The Merkin Institute for Translational Research (MITR) is pleased to announce support for up to six Merkin Innovation Seed Grants of $100,000 each in 2021.
-The purpose is to provide early support for translational projects, emphasizing partnerships between Caltech labs and clinicians and their laboratories, which will typically be from outside Caltech.
-Projects developed from the MITR-sponsored Innovation Symposia are encouraged, but projects and clinical partnerships developed in other ways are also welcome.
+We invite proposals for the next round of Merkin Innovation Seed Grants to fund projects of up to $100K each.
+These awards provide early support for translational projects, emphasizing partnerships between Caltech labs and clinicians, who will typically be from outside Caltech.
+Projects developed from the Bob Grubbs Medical Innovation Symposia are encouraged, but projects and clinical partnerships developed in other ways are equally welcome.

-If awarded, grant funding will go directly to the labs of the Caltech PIs to perform feasibility studies that validate the potential healthcare innovation and position the project, if successful, for additional internal or external grant funding or commercialization.
+If awarded, funding will go directly to the lab of the Caltech PI(s) to perform feasibility studies that validate the potential healthcare innovation and position them, if successful, for additional internal or external grant funding or for commercialization.
 Application instructions are outlined below.

-- The program is open to all Caltech Professors and Research Professors.
+- The program is open to all Caltech Professors and Research Professors as lead PIs.

 - Multiple-faculty projects are welcome, but you must identify a lead-PI for grant purposes.